 5,000mm - Usually regarded as the lowest threshold for a ‘waterproof’, 5,000mm will be sufficient in little to no rain, but can’t be relied on in a heavy shower.

 10,000mm - A strong choice for more extreme excursions as it will protect you in high impact, heavy showers and downpours.
-A 10,000mm jacket is a strong all-rounder, go-to waterproof jacket, effective in a range of conditions.
+A 10,000mm fabric is a strong all-rounder for your go-to waterproof jacket, effective in a range of conditions.

-20,000mm - Able to withstand high pressure rain and the very worst weather conditions, this is the most technical waterproof.
-A 20,000mm waterproof jacket boasts fully waterproof taped seams and zips with a multi-layered fabric.
-Nothing will get past this.
+20,000mm - Able to withstand high pressure rain and the very worst weather conditions.
+Often a 20,000mm waterproof jacket boasts fully waterproof taped seams and zips with a multi-layered fabric.

-We ensure that exhaustive durability tests are carried out by our fabric partners at Intertek.
-There is a vast array of properties we can test for, but abrasion is a key metric for durability.
+We ensure that exhaustive durability tests are carried out independently by Intertek.
+There is a vast array of properties we can test for, but abrasion, tear strength and tensile strength are key metrics for durability.

 We make the most of the Martindale method which offers an industry standard test for durability.
 The Martindale machine simulates long term wear in the form of the pressure an item will have on the fabric, like the constant abrasion of wearing a heavy backpack.